Mint-System/Ansible-Build/roles/mailhog/README.md

 ### Odoo config

-To setup a outgoing mailhog connection simply use the hostname `mailogXX` and port `1025`.
+To setup a outgoing mailhog connection simply use the hostname `mailhogXX` and port `1025`.